omkarcloud/google-maps-scraper/README.md

 ✅ That's it!
 You'll receive a confirmation email from PayPal, and your money will be returned to your original payment method within **1–2 business days**.

+No emails.
+No explanations.
+Simple Refund in 2 clicks.
+As it should be.

 ### ❓ Why do you offer a 2-click, 90-day refund policy?
 Is there any catch?